 Where to See it: Museo dell’Opera del Duomo

-The Deposition is one of Michelangelo’s final creations at the age of 72 in 1547.
-It presents the four prominent characters of Nicodemus, who bears the limp body of Jesus Christ immediately after his crucifixion, Virgin Mary and Mary Magdalene.
-Because this sculpture is housed in the Museo dell’Opera del Duomo, it has earned its title as the Florentine Pieta.
-Historians believe the Nicodemus depicted in The Deposition is actually an image of Michelangelo himself, and that this piece of work was sculpted for his own tomb.
+Historians believe the male character, Nicodemus, depicted in The Deposition is actually an image of Michelangelo himself, and that this piece was sculpted for his own tomb.
 But after spotting a vein in the marble, Michelangelo smashed the sculpture in a fit of rage.
-The Deposition was found by sculptor Tiberio Calcagni, who restored the work to its current state, though Christ’s left leg remains missing.
+The Deposition was found by sculptor Tiberio Calcagni.
+He restored the work, though Christ’s left leg remains missing.